agraef/midizap/README.md

 This is useful, in particular, if you use some external MIDI monitoring software to figure out which notes to put into your midizaprc file.
 To these ends, just check how the program prints middle C, and adjust the `MIDI_OCTAVE` offset in your midizaprc file accordingly.
 (Note that midizap's built-in MIDI monitoring facility always prints out MIDI notes using the `MIDI_OCTAVE` offset that is in effect.
 Thus in this case the printed note tokens will always be in exactly the form that is to be used in the midizaprc file, no matter what the `MIDI_OCTAVE` offset happens to be.)

-## On/Off vs. Incremental Changes
+## Key vs. Incremental

+Input MIDI messages can generally be processed in two different ways, "key mode" and "incremental mode".

-By default, all MIDI messages on the left-hand side of a rule are interpreted in the same way as keys on a computer keyboard, i.e., they can be "on" ("pressed") or "off" ("released").
+*Key mode* is the default mode and is available for all message types.
+In this mode, MIDI messages are processed as if they were keys on a computer keyboard, i.e., they can be "on" ("pressed") or "off" ("released").
 For notes, a nonzero velocity means "pressed", zero "released".
 Similarly, for control changes any nonzero value indicates "pressed".
-Same goes for pitch bends, but in this case 0 denotes the center value (considering pitch bend values as signed quantities in the range -8192..8191).
-Again, any nonzero (positive or negative) value means "pressed", and 0 (the center value) "released".
+Same goes for pitch bends, but in this case 0 denotes the center value (considering pitch bend values as signed quantities in the range -8192..8191), and any nonzero (positive or negative) value means "pressed", while 0 (the center value) means "released".
 Finally, while program changes don't actually come in "on"/"off" pairs, they are treated in the same key-like fashion, assuming that they are "pressed" and then "released" immediately afterwards.

-`CC` (control change) and `PB` (pitch bend) input messages can also be marked with a trailing `+` or `-` in the left-hand side of a translation.
-This changes their meaning, so that they are used to report incremental (up and down) changes of the controller or pitch bend value instead of key presses.
+*Incremental mode* is only available with `CC` (control change) and `PB` (pitch bend) messages.
+In this mode, the actual *amount* of change in the value of the message (increment or decrement, a.k.a. "up" or "down") is being processed rather than the on/off state.
+Incremental mode is indicated with a special suffix on the message token which indicates the direction of the change which the rule should apply to: increment (`+`), decrement (`-`), or both (`=`).

+Incremental mode usually keeps track of changes in the *absolute* value of a control.
+However, it's also possible to deal with *relative* controllers.
+(These are sometimes also called "incremental."
+To avoid the confusion with incremental-mode processing, we stick to the term "relative" here.)
+The most common case of these are the (endless) rotary encoders and jog wheels you find on many DAW controllers.
+These emit special *sign bit* values, where a value < 64 denotes an increment (usually representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
+The actual amount of change is in the lower 6 bits of the value.

+In the message syntax, these kinds of controls are indicated by using the suffix `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
+Note that these suffixes are only used with `CC` messages.

+Each MIDI message may have at most one translation associated with it in each translation section, so that translations are determined uniquely.
+MIDI messages with different MIDI channels count as different messages, however, as do messages processed in different modes.
+Thus, `CC` and `PB` messages may have both key- and incremental-mode translations associated with them, in which case the former will be executed before the latter.

 ## Key Translations